mdiDudy/Pterodactyl-Server-Purger/README.md

 ## License
 © Pterodactyl-Server-Purger

-This code is released under the [AGPL License](https://github.com/mdiDudy/Pterodactyl-Server-Purger/blob/main/LICENSE "AGPL License")
+This code is released under the [MIT License](https://github.com/mdiDudy/Pterodactyl-Server-Purger/blob/main/LICENSE "MIT License")

 ## Credits
 - Please, do not remove the credits on this source code.
 The LylaNodes Team has worked hard on this!